 Pack your own lunch

 If you’re a busy vegan looking to save money, then packing a lunch on a daily basis is a must.
-Treat yourself to a perfectly organised lunchbox, and fill it up the evening before with as much vegan goodness as you can fit so you’re ready to demolish it the next day!
-I love this lunch box because it has different compartments so you can mix it up every day.
+Treat yourself to a perfectly organised glass container, and fill it up the evening before with as much vegan goodness as you can fit so you’re ready to demolish it the next day!

 Keep your leftovers

 I always have a habit of making too much food, especially when I’m hungry and my eyes are too big for my belly and I make enough food to feed the whole street.
 Keeping your leftovers in the fridge or freezer means that you’ve got tomorrows lunch sorted and you’re not wasting any food.
-I use a zip lock freezer bag to keep all my food stored away or these handy food huggers which keeps your leftover fruit/veg fresh & your tins covered – these are only £8 and definitely worth the investment!
+I use a zip lock freezer bag to keep all my food stored away or these handy storage bags which keeps your leftovers sealed and fresh – these are definitely worth the investment!

 Buy fresh from your local market